Vegetarian Lunch Box Guide

 Whether you are a vegetarian eating family, your child has decided to embark on a vegetarian path solo, or you are simply trying to get more veggies into your family, this lunch box guide is for you.

-This lunch box guide includes a chart to show how you can mix and match the lunch box contents in seemingly endless ways and still end up with a pretty balanced lunch.
+This vegetarian lunch box guide includes a chart to show how you can mix and match the lunch box contents in seemingly endless ways and still end up with a pretty balanced lunch.
 Just pick one item (or more) from each category and you are all set!
 Note that some foods–such as veggie lasagna–are combo foods and offer more than one category of nutrients.

-There are many benefits to eating a vegetarian diet, but when it comes to growing kids, you want to be extra sure that they are getting all the nutrients that they need.
+There are many benefits to eating a vegetarian diet, but when it comes to growing kids, you want to be extra sure they are getting all the nutrients they need.
 And while I recommend looking at the total diet over the course of a week–not just one day, it still makes sense to aim for balanced meals every day.

-Some of the nutrient groups that often fall short for vegetarian eating kids include protein and iron.
+Some nutrient groups that often fall short for vegetarian eating kids include protein and iron.
 If your child is vegan there are additional nutrient concerns, including vitamin B12, zinc, iodine, riboflavin, vitamin D, and calcium.
 Both diets can also come up short on calories, especially a vegan diet.
 If your child is on a vegan diet I recommend meeting with a Registered Dietitian to make sure they are getting all the nutrients they need.

 5-Day Vegetarian Lunch Plan

 To make smashed chickpea wrap: open a can or tetra pack of chickpeas, rinse, drizzle with extra-virgin olive oil, and season with salt & pepper to taste.
 Smash some of the chickpeas with a fork.
-Add about 1/2 cup to sandwich along with lettuce (and avocado if desired).
+Add about 1/2 cup to the sandwich along with lettuce (and avocado if desired).
 Or make chickpea salad — just like you would chicken salad with mayo and all, but sub chickpeas for the chicken.

 Day 2 – Veggie Soup – with added leftover chickpeas!
 Sides: mixed crackers and apple slices.

 Use your favorite vegetable soup recipe, or make your own.
 Stir in the leftover chickpeas (about 1/2 cup per serving) towards the end of cooking.
-(Recipe for this veggie & potato soup coming to the blog soon!)

 Day 3 – Cheese sandwich on Oatmeal Raisin Bread from a local bakery.
 Sides: kiwi (slice in half & scoop out with a spoon!), beet chips, and homemade coconut cashew bliss balls.